Razer Huntsman V3 Pro Tenkeyless: Pro-level Mac gaming

 There are a few other issues of note.
 There’s only one switch option (linear) and the switches are not hot-swappable.
 The typing sound might displease mechanical keyboard purists, too – it’s loud, clunky and heavy.
 The palm rest is also very firm (some people will like this, while others might not).
 While it magnetically attaches to the keyboard along its top edge, it lacks clips holding it in place, so it can slide from side to side.
 Finally, there’s no way to enable the macOS keyboard layout, so certain keys (such as Command) are not where you expect them to be.

 But none of these issues are as pressing as the lack of Synapse support in macOS.
 We’ve spoken to Razer about this repeatedly in the past and they’ve always assured us that macOS support is on their to-do list.
-We followed up again regarding the Huntsman V3 Pro Tenkeyless and received the same reply: it’s in the works, but there’s no estimated release date just yet.
+We followed up again regarding the Huntsman V3 Pro Tenkeyless and received the same reply: future support is possible, but there’s nothing definite just yet.
 The sooner support arrives, the better.

 Razer Huntsman V3 Pro Tenkeyless: Competition